 Some common examples of the TEFL Affiliate Marketing Scam:

 3. An affiliate marketer has been promoting various TEFL programs for a while now, but they still have the desire to earn more money.
-Problem is, that there are no more TEFL programs willing to partner with them.
-They get around this by publishing false and misleading content about the business competition of the programs for that they earn money.
+The problem is, that no more TEFL programs are willing to partner with them.
+They get around this by publishing false and misleading content about the business competition of the programs for which they earn money.
 This way, the affiliate marketer’s website shows up in the Google search results for the TEFL programs that they are trashing online, and they can convince the new traffic to take one of the courses that they earn an affiliate’s commission instead.

 How can I detect whether a website owner is an affiliate marketer?